gavdraper/gavdraper.github.io/_posts/2017-05-16-clustered-vs-nonclustered-indexes.markdown

 Both these techniques are creating what's called a covering index and that is an index that contains all the information required by your query without the need to go back to the actual table/heap.

 ### Pros ###
-1. You can have an unlimited amount of non clustered indexes on any give table.
+1. You can have an unlimited amount of nonclustered indexes on any give table.
-2. Inserting and Updating data in non clustered indexes is generally faster than a clustered index as there is less data in the index which can result in less fragmentation on complex indexes.
+2. Inserting and Updating data in nonclustered indexes is generally faster than a clustered index as there is less data in the index which can result in less fragmentation on complex indexes.

 ### Cons ###
 1. Takes up more space as the index data is stored twice, once in the index and once in the actual table.